How to Stay Active in the Winter

 Nothing is worse than having sweaty clothes on a cold day.
 You always want to keep a change of clothes ready, or at least a spare shirt around so that you can change out of your sweaty clothes quickly after a winter workout to avoid getting a big windchill.
 Even when you are training at home, it’s good practice to change after a workout.

-Training in the winter is hard, even for the best fighters in the world, so pace yourself and keep pushing forward!
+Staying fit in winter is hard, even for the best fighters in the world, so pace yourself and keep pushing forward!
 Do you have any winter workout tips to share with your gym mates at FightCamp?
 Let us know on our Facebook Community!